-These gentlemen influenced me to seek out the best handmade woodworking tools available, including chisels, planes and saws because better tools help one work more productively while making the job more pleasant.
+These gentlemen influenced me to seek out the best handmade woodworking tools available, including chisels, planes and saws because better tools help one perform better work more productively while making the job more pleasant.
 I am still absolutely convinced that is true.

-I bought many different brands of tools back in the 8o’s and tested them.
+I bought many different brands of tools back in the 1980’s and tested them.
 I asked craftsmen who’s skill and work impressed me what brands of chisels and planes and saws they used.
 After years of trying various brands, in the end, I concluded that Kiyotada and Ichihiro made the best chisels and Yokozaka Masato made the best plane blades available at the time.
 Over the next ten years, I disposed of my other chisels and planes and built up sets of chisels and planes by these blacksmiths.

 My work has required me to move many times.
-In 2009 I was transferred back to Tokyo from Southern California, but the moving company mistakenly placed all of my chisels and planes in storage in the US instead of shipping them to Tokyo, so for several years I did not have access to them.
+In 2009 I was transferred back to Tokyo from Southern California, but the moving company mistakenly placed all of my chisels and planes in storage in the US instead of shipping them with me to Tokyo, so for several years I did not have access to them.

 I tried to purchase a few of my favorite tools by Kiyotada, Ichihiro, and Yokozaka but found they were no longer available, and because of the Kezuroukai effect, even used ones had doubled in price.
 Only Yokozaka-san was still alive, but once again, the Kezuroukai effect resulted in long waiting lists and inflated prices for his planes.

 I took them back to the retailer and demanded a refund, but he responded that Kiyohisa products did not have a warranty.
 I since learned that this blacksmith does not warrant any of this products.
 As you can imagine I lost faith in that retailer’s opinion and the products they sell.
 You can probably imagine my opinion of Kiyohisa too, so I won’t inflict you with the rant.

 The testing process I employed was to sharpen each 24mm chisel’s blade to 10,000 grit, and cut mortises with it in a Japanese hardwood called Keyaki (zelkova wood).
 I would abuse each chisel to determine how tough it was, and examine the edge after cutting each mortise.
 If the edge rolled or dented (and many did), then I knew it was too soft and rejected it.
 But if it chipped, broke, or performed well, I took it to the next step where I re-sharpened it and continued to cut mortises until the edge chipped or dulled.
 I rejected those chisels that readily chipped or quickly dulled.
 Most of the newly-produced chisels sold under famous brand names, and all the chisels produced in Miki, which were too soft, failed these comparative tests utterly.

 It was an expensive process but I learned an important lesson, namely, that brandname has nothing to do with quality or performance; The true source of quality and performance in edged tools is rather the blacksmith himself, his experience, skill, and rock-solid dedication to quality.
 Sadly, this common-sense logic is not applicable to mass-produced products.

 Even in Japan, amateurs carelessly damage blades blaming their failure on the blacksmith.
-Therefore, when marketing exclusively to inexperienced amateurs either domestically or internationally, the wholesaler’s surest path to profitability is to sell mass-produced blades that are softer and more resistant to damage than blades intended exclusively for professional woodworkers.
-Blades sold primarily to amateurs overseas do not need to be hand-forged from the best materials but can be mass-produced at lower cost using less-expensive steel resulting in higher profits.
-That is the Miki way of doing business, very much in the style of MacDonalds.
-Do you like kangaroo meat?
+Therefore, when marketing exclusively to inexperienced amateurs either domestically or internationally, the wholesaler’s surest path to profitability is to sell mass-produced blades with a high profit margin that are softer and more resistant to damage than blades intended exclusively for professional woodworkers.
+Therefore, blades sold primarily to amateurs overseas do not need to be hand-forged from the best materials but can be mass-produced using less-expensive steel at lower cost resulting in higher profits.
+And since the brandname is fluid and can be repaired through marketing, quality is of little consequence.

 During the next phase I bought more chisels and damaged more blades.
 I spent weekends on trains going all over Japan visiting woodworkers and blacksmiths, inspecting forges, and checking QC techniques and steel stockpiles.
 At last I found 3 chisel blacksmiths and one plane blacksmith that consistently produced only the professional-grade tools I wanted with real-world performance approaching that of Kiyotada, Ichihiro, and Yokozaka.